On the Cosmological Stability of the Higgs Instability: The dynamics in the interior of the Higgs bubbles

 We are dealing therefore with a typical potential with an unbounded from below direction.
 The equations of motion reduce to

 while the equation for the conservation of the energy density reads

 The total energy density is increasing for contracting ($a'<0$) or decreasing for expanding ($a'>0$) universe.

-After the formation of the Higgs bubble, its interior still experiences a stage of inflation, with the scale factor growing exponentially.
+After the formation of the Higgs bubble, that occurs when the Higgs has jumped over the potential barrier, its interior still experiences a stage of inflation, with the scale factor growing exponentially.
 The Higgs motion is classical if in a Hubble time the motion is dominated by the classical friction rather than by the quantum one.
 If so, the Higgs scalar field slowly rolls down from the top of the effective potential satisfying the equation